pipelinelabo/datalaiq-wiki/ingesters/winevent.md

 ## Optional Sysmon Integration

 The Sysmon utility, part of the sysinternals suite, is an effective and popular tool for monitoring Windows systems.
 There are plenty of resources with examples of good sysmon configuration files.
-At Gravwell, we like to use the config created by infosec Twitter personality @InfosecTaylorSwift.
+At DatalaiQ, we like to use the config created by infosec Twitter personality @InfosecTaylorSwift.

-Edit the Gravwell Windows agent config file located at `%PROGRAMDATA%\gravwell\eventlog\config.cfg` and add the following lines:
+Edit the DatalaiQ Windows agent config file located at `%PROGRAMDATA%\gravwell\eventlog\config.cfg` and add the following lines:

 ```
 [EventChannel "Sysmon"]